 Note: The Active and Passive nodes communicate cluster health using their internal interfaces over port 8001.
-This port must be open to enable automatic failover.
+This port must be open to enable automatic failover, see "Prerequisites" on page 46.

 When the Active node (A) fails, no user action is required to perform the failover itself: